koke050800/app-check-test/README.md

 - Go to the **Service accounts** tab.
 - Click **Generate new private key** to download the `serviceAccountKey.json` file.

+You will need to know the location of this file on your machine because it will be mapped as a volume and added to the environment variables in the Docker container.

 For more information, visit the official Firebase guide on [service accounts](https://firebase.google.com/support/guides/service-accounts).

 ## Run the application
 Use your preferred method (Docker or Python) to start the application.